formagGinoo/GuiLongchaoReverse/README.md

 ---

-## ⚠️ Disclaimer
+> [!WARNING]

-This project is intended **solely for educational and research purposes**.
+> This project is intended **solely for educational and research purposes**.
-All rights to the original game, its code, and content belong to their respective owners.
+> All rights to the original game, its code, and content belong to their respective owners.

 ---

+> [!TIP]
+> Due to the project EOS i will share all the keys and tools i developed to help me reverse engineering the game.
+> May this tool be helpful to someone.

+---

+## Tools provided
+1. [LuaArchiveUtils](https://github.com/formagGinoo/GuiLongchaoReverse/tree/main/LuaArchiveUtils) - Helpful to take a look on how LuaArchive works and provide functions to easily extract them
+2. [HybridCLRDecrypt.py](https://github.com/formagGinoo/GuiLongchaoReverse/blob/main/tools/HybridCLRDecrypt.py) - Helpful for decrypting hybridclr dlls.
+3. [unluac.jar + batch.py](https://github.com/formagGinoo/GuiLongchaoReverse/blob/main/tools/unluac) - Jar file of the modified unluac version to use with batch.py to process multiple lua bytecode in one go.
+4. [unluac-guilongchao](https://github.com/formagGinoo/GuiLongchaoReverse/tree/main/unluac-guilongchao) - Modified unluac source code with support added for GuiLongchao lua bytecode

 ## ©️ Credits